 Reinsurance recoverables are expected to be valued on a basis consistent with the insurance obligations.
 Allowance shall be made for any reinstatement premiums that may be payable to reinsurers.
 Allowance shall be made for expected uncollectable amounts.

-The Company has no reinsurance recoverables as of December 31, 2020.
+Statutory reinsurance recoverables as of December 31, 2021 were €438.